 - Draft - In Microsoft Word, the Draft view gives you a draft view of a document.

-- Full Screen Reading - In Microsoft Word, the Full Screen Reading allows you to view (not edit) a document in full screen without any of the toolbars.
+- Full Screen Reading - In Microsoft Word, the Full Screen Reading lets you view (not edit) a document in full screen without any of the toolbars.

 - Normal view - The Normal view is the default view of the program.

 - Outline - Gives you an Outline view.

 - Page break view - In Microsoft Excel, the Page break preview shows your spreadsheet and where each page ends and begins with a blue dotted line.

 - Page Layout - With Microsoft Excel, the Page Layout gives you an overview of how each page in your spreadsheet appears including the header and footer.
 See our page layout definition for further information.

-- Print Layout - The Print Layout gives you an overview of how your document appears when printed, and is the default view in Microsoft Word.
+- Print Layout - The Print Layout gives you an overview of how your document appears when printed, and is the default view in recent versions of Microsoft Word.

 - Read Mode or Reading view - In the Reading view, you get a full window view of each slide in PowerPoint and a better example of how your presentation appears.

 - Slide Show view - The Slide Show view shows a full screen view of your PowerPoint presentation and is the view you can use to show your presentation.

 - Slide Sorter - In the Slide Sorter view, you get an overview of all slides in PowerPoint.
 In this view you can also organize your slides by dragging a slide to a different position.

 - Web Layout - In Microsoft Word, the Web Layout shows your document in a full-screen view with all the toolbars and the ability to edit.